Take Five With Trumpeter Shunzo Ohno

 Shunzo Ohno does pull many phrases around to a risky degree but it never feels like the egomania of other performances (partly because of the shimmering glissandos in his glorious technique and this is often an enormous relief.
 Some of his playing – especially in an ensemble situation – has a chamber performance quality.
 It is here that the intimacy of his sound reaches the highest degree of perfection.
 There is not only a strong sense of dance behind all that he plays even in the slower examples of his playing whose speeds he chooses to pull up even further than most, but of pulse: the forward motion of everything he plays is driven by continual metronomic tick that, although inaudible, is constantly transferred from Mr Ohno to the listener.

 The trumpeter shot to prominence when he was given an opportunity to play in Art Blakey’s Jazz Messengers in 1975, in a group that included Nelson Santiago on alto saxophone, David Schnitter on tenor saxophone, Kasal Allah on piano and Yoshio Suzuki on bass.
 In the 1980’s Shunzo Ohno made three world tours with Machito.
 He also made records, one of which went on to win a Grammy Award in the Latin category in 1984 forMachito and his Salsa Big Band.
 In 1988, Mr Ohno garnered his second Grammy for Live at the Sweet Basil with the Gil Evans ensemble, with whom he was playing at that time.
-That year Shunzo Ohno suffered the first major setback to his career after he became involved in a serious motor car accident.
+That year Shunzo Ohno suffered the first major setback to his career after he became involved in a serious motor car accident, thus he may need to contact a car accident lawyer in Orlando to help.
 Recovering from crippling injuries he went on to play in many acclaimed bands, leading and recording in many of his own albums as leader.

 Cancer took hold of his tonsils and this new setback forced him to focus on his health once again.
 His entire playing technique changes after this this, but his sound continued to be as unique as ever when he returned a decade later.
 His remarkable life story continued with busy travel and performance schedules both in groups he led as well as in the bands of other musicians including that of Larry Coryell, Buster Williams and others.
 Shunzo Ohno’s life became the subject of Shunzo Ohno: Never Defeated, produced by Sean Gallagher of WhatNot .In 2014, The documentary film which features narration from the legendary bassist Buster Williams, was be premiered in June 2015 at The Cutting Room and followed by a live concert featuring pianist David Berkman, drummer Jerome Jennings, bassist Ed Howard and guitarist Paul Bollenback.